Kenneth MacDonald (American actor): Television

 MacDonald began working in television in 1949, in The Lone Ranger (episode eight; he would return to the series in episode 173, 1955).
-From 1951 to 1953 MacDonald was a frequent guest star, mostly as a sheriff, in the syndicated television series, The Range Rider, with Jock Mahoney and Dick Jones.
+From 1951 to 1953, MacDonald was a frequent guest star, mostly as a sheriff, in the syndicated television series, The Range Rider, with Jock Mahoney and Dick Jones.
 He appeared six times as Colonel Parker in the ABC western series Colt .45.
-In 1960 MacDonald appeared as Duggan on the TV western Laramie in the episode titled "Duel at Parkinson Town.".
+In 1960, MacDonald appeared as Duggan on the TV western Laramie in the episode titled "Duel at Parkinson Town.".
 He also appeared in a number of episodes of the TV western Bat Masterson with Gene Barry (MacDonald appeared with Dyan Cannon in "The Price of Paradise" in 1961.)

-Kenneth MacDonald's most prolific work in television was in 32 episodes of CBS's Perry Mason.
-He played the recurring role of a judge (sometimes named Carter, sometimes unnamed) between 1957 and 1966.
+MacDonald's most prolific work in television was in 32 episodes of CBS's Perry Mason.
+He played the recurring role of a judge (sometimes named Carter, sometimes named Hartley, other times unnamed) between 1957 and 1966.

 Death

 MacDonald died of brain and lung cancer at the Motion Picture & Television Country House and Hospital in Woodland Hills, California at the age of 70.
 He was buried in Forest Lawn Memorial Park in Hollywood Hills.